Chocolate Oatmeal Recipe (Healthy, Gluten-Free)

 For babies aged 6-12 months, I recommend grinding up rolled oats in the food processor and cooking it the same way you’d cook whole oats – just to make it easier for little ones to “chew,” and omitting the walnuts, sweetener, salt, and reducing the amount of cocoa powder and cinnamon you use.

 Generally, yes, oatmeal is much healthier than cereal because it’s lower-glycemic, rich in fiber and protein and keeps you fuller longer.
 Studies have shown that people who eat oatmeal have better appetite control than people who eat cereal.
-There are a handful of healthy cereals for breakfast that are more comparable to oatmeal, but most of the cereal at the grocery store are definitely less healthy than oatmeal!
+There are a handful of healthiest breakfast cereals that are more comparable to oatmeal, but most of the cereal at the grocery store are definitely less healthy than oatmeal!

 Honestly, all oats are really healthy for you – they’re a great choice for breakfast.
 There are 5 different types of oats you can get at the grocery store, and they differ based on how processed they are.
 The 5 types of oats are: oat groats, oat bran, steel cut oats, rolled oats and instant oats (quick oats).